CDC shortens COVID isolation, quarantine time from 10 to 5 days

 When people get infected, the risk of spread drops substantially after five days, but it does not disappear for everyone, said Dr. Aaron Glatt, a New York physician who is a spokesman for the Infectious Diseases Society of America.

-"If you decrease it to five days, you're still going to small but significant number of people who are contagious," he said.
+"If you decrease it to five days, you're still going to have a small but significant number of people who are contagious," he said.

 That's why wearing masks is a critical part of the CDC guidance, Walensky said.